leleist/exact-raster-poly-extract/README.md

 If you use this package, please cite:
   - the **original authors**
   - Leist, Leander (2025).
-ExactRasterPolyExtract: A wrapper for the exact_extract function for polygon-based raster extraction, Laboratory of Climatology and Remote Sensing (LCRS), University of Marburg, Germany, GitHub. https://github.com/leleist/exactrasterpolyextract
+ExactRasterPolyExtract: A wrapper for the exact_extract function for polygon-based raster value extraction, Laboratory of Climatology and Remote Sensing (LCRS), University of Marburg, Germany, GitHub. https://github.com/leleist/exactrasterpolyextract

 ## License
 Licensed under the Apache License, Version 2.0 [See](./LICENSE);